Alexandria Police Department: History

-In June, 2021, Chief Michael Brown retired and Asst.
+In June 2021, Chief Michael Brown retired and Asst.
 Chief Don Hayes was named Acting Chief.
-Acting Chief Don Hayes was appointed Chief in April, 2022.
+Acting Chief Don Hayes was appointed Chief in April 2022.

-In December, 2021, the police department reported having trouble hiring and retaining staff and officers due to pay being not competitive with other nearby police agencies.
+In December 2021, the police department reported having trouble hiring and retaining staff and officers due to pay being not competitive with other nearby police agencies.

+In February 2024, Chief Don Hayes was tapped for a federal assignment.
+Raul Pedroso was named Interim chief of police.

+On December 10, The City of Alexandria's new Police Chief, Tarrick McGuire was officially sworn in.
+McGuire comes from the Arlington, Texas Police Department where he served as Assistant Chief of Police.

 Organization

 Field Operations Bureau

 The Field Operations Bureau is responsible for patrolling neighborhoods and responding to 9-1-1 calls.
 They also provide traffic enforcement and conduct preliminary investigations of crimes.